goozbach/resume/resume-source.md

 ###[Nav][]
 ####Principal Software Engineer DevOps -- August 2017 - February 2017
+DevOps software engineer focused on architecting, deploying, and migrating a mid-sized traditional infrastructure into Kubernetes.

+* Helped mitigate legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and operations background.
+    + Built a new Ansible architecture to standardize the settings, security, and managment of our legacy(EC2) infrastructre servers.
+    + Updated HashiCorp Vault to the latest editions.
+    + Create a schedule to keep Vault updated.
+    + Created a tool called [vault_helper][] to make the rotation of encryption keys in HashiCorp Vault easier
+    + Added audit logging to our plaform to increase visibilty into and the security of our systems
+    + Tied access of our HashiCorp Vault installation into our user managment system, increasing security and enabling accountablility.

+* Built new Kubernetes platform and migrated legacy applications onto it.
+    + Built architecture to allow legacy apps and new (k8s) apps to communicate as if they were on the same platform.
+    + Standardized our containerization workflow to allow for better security and mantainiblity.
+    + Built container enviroment setting tooling to allow for multiple environments with the same container image.
+    + Enabled containerized applications to leverage HashiCorp Vault's encryption as a service to secure customer data.
+    + Assisted developers in migrating their legacy applications to the new platform with minimal downtime.

+* Worked on improving developer workflow processes and tooling.
+    + Created company-wide engineering standards
+        - JSON based logging standard
+        - Secret management and encryption standards
+        - Environment naming, ownership, code lifecycle, and purpose standards
+    + Built a "canary application" which tested and exercised all the possible features of our platform.r
+        This enabled testing of CI/CD pipelines and environments without involving production applications
+    + Built a centralized CI/CD pipeline system to standardized our deployment pipelines.
+        This enabled developers to focus on their application code, not deployment artifacts and scripts.
+    + Built CI/CD pipeline tooling to automate common tasks
+        - Creation of databases with their corresponding users
+        - Create master database user/password and store secrets into HashiCorp Vault
+    + Migrated all infrastructure creation from an ad-hoc solution to HashiCorp Terraform.
+Enabling repeatable and better mantainable infrastructure.
+    + Implemented RunDocs for every application, bringing operations and development closer into alignment.
+This also increased the reslienceny for our applications.

 ###[Goozbach Infrastructure Solutions, LLC][]
 ####Linux Infrastructure Consultant and Instructor -- December 2011 – Present